J0hn8uff3r/Codeshare-Style-Changer/README.md

 # Codeshare-Style-Changer
-Change the default style to another one less annoying using jQquery
+Change the default style to another one less annoying, your partner can see code in a clearer way when it's selected using jQquery

-Without script
+Without script:
 ![alt tag](https://i.snag.gy/e3d5sE.jpg)

-With script
+With script:
 ![alt tag](https://i.snag.gy/vb9ZBn.jpg)